• Skip to primary navigation

 Does this have to be made on a Traeger?

 If you are not using a pellet smoker, I recommend soaking your wood chips in water before adding them to the smoker to keep the salmon moist.
-Also, make sure to check the grill temperature regularly to make sure it stays the proper temperature.
+Also, make sure to check the grill temperature regularly to make sure it stays near the proper temperature.
 Similarly, it can be helpful to use an electric temperature probe for the salmon as well.

 Traeger grill on patio